Langonet

 The Langonet Dynasty were a family of violin makers originating in Mirecourt, France, from around 1737 until the late 1900s.

 The family can possibly be traced back to an Antoine Lantonet of Commercy who started work at Mirecourt in 1737 and subsequently altered his name to Langonet.
 In 1955 Alfred Charles Langonet possessed a violin labelled 'Antoine Lantonnet, 1770' which suggests the maker experimented with various versions of the name before settling on Langonet.

-Nicolas Langonet (b.
-1764 - d.
-1831) - Luthier and winemaker.
+Nicolas Langonet (1764–1831) - Luthier and winemaker.

-Claude Francois Langonet (b.
-1793 - d.
-1898) - Luthier and winemaker.
+Claude Francois Langonet (1793–1898) - Luthier and winemaker.
 Three sons; Claude, Charles and Georges, who all became luthiers.

-Charles Francois Langonet (I) (b.
-Mirecourt 1826 - d.
-Mirecourt 1898) - was a manufacturer of pegs, tailpieces and other fittings at Mirecourt.
+Charles Francois Langonet (I) (1826 in Mirecourt – 1898 in Mirecourt) - was a manufacturer of pegs, tailpieces and other fittings at Mirecourt.
 He had four sons, all related to the violin trade: Charles, Roget, Albert and Eugene.

-Charles Francois Langonet (II) (b.
-Mirecourt 1860 - d.
-London 1929).
-Affectionately known as Papa Langonet among his work colleagues, Charles was a highly respected master violin maker and restorer.
+Charles Francois Langonet (II) (1860–1929).
+Affectionately known as Papa Langonet among his colleagues, Charles was a highly respected master violin maker and restorer.
 He was apprenticed to Alexandre Delanoy at Mirecourt, alongside another apprentice, Alfred Ebbsworth Hill (who would later become partner in Messrs.
 W.E.
 Hill & Sons, London).
 During his apprenticeship at Mirecourt, Jean-Baptiste Vuillaume visited and upon seeing Charles' work commented "This lad is a future Stradivarius".
 At the age of 19, Alfred Hill persuaded Charles to move to London where he spent nearly 50 years working for W. E. Hill & Sons, eventually becoming head of violin making and restoring.
 During this time many of the world's finest instruments passed through his hands, including the Messiah Stradivarius.
 He witnessed the opening of 'Le Messie' at Hill's workshop in Hanwell and is reputedly one of only three men (along with Alfred Hill and Hill's restorer 'Prunier') to have inspected the inner details since its creation in 1716.
 C.F Langonet labelled instruments are extremely rare but highly regarded.
 In 1955, an article on him featured in The Strad, alongside pictures of one of his violins - a copy of Gennaro Gagliano and described as 'an outstanding example of the luthier's art... by one of the finest makers who has worked in this country for many years'.
 Had two children, Marie and Charles.